• Skip to primary navigation

 • Allow to cool to cool to room temperature, before decorating.

-• Prepare either Swiss meringue buttercream or American buttercream, following the applicable recipe and flavouring and colouring it as you like.
+• Prepare either Swiss meringue buttercream, American buttercream, or a cook and serving pudding, following the applicable recipe.
+Flavour and colour it as you like.

 Notes